JiaRuiShao/Java/Notes/16-Java Classes.md

 }
 ```

-Note: a class should always start with an uppercase first letter, and that the name of the java file should match the class name.
+**Note**: a class should always start with an uppercase first letter, and that the name of the java file should match the class name.

 2. **Create an Object**